bertreb/pimatic-assistant/README.md

 When there's at least 1 device added, the connection to Nora is made.
 When connected the dot will go to present.

 Some specific configurations:
+#### Button
+For the Buttons device the auxiliary field is used to identify the button.
+The id of the button can not contain a hyphen ('-').
+You can use an underscore to make the id readable.

 #### Shutter
 For the Shutter device the auxiliary field is used to control a shutter via a shell script.
 The position of the shutter (the value) is added at the end of the script (with a space) before executing the script.
 A return value is used as actual shutter position.